TimothyByrd/ChaosHelper/README.md

 - An existing Neversink filter should work with the defaults.
 - See "About the template and filter" for more info.

-`townZones` defines the areas that are considered to be "towns".
-The commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
-If no town zones are defined, then the tool will treat every area as a town zone.
-If you want protection from accidentally pressing one of the hightlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.

-I suggest leaving `league`, `character`, `tabName`, `tabIndex` and `isQuadTab` at the defaults.
-This will cause to the tool to auto-determine the values, which is good when there are multiple leagues available.
-In particular, `tabIndex` is difficult, because the same tab can change from league to league and can depend on if there are Remove-only tabs visible.

 `filter` ("Chaos Helper") is the name of the .filter file to create/update - just don't make it the same as `template`.
 See "About the template and filter" for more info.